yifeng-evo/SIGAR/README.md

 ```
 You can either start with reads or use `--parse_only` to use the exsited bowtie2 and bwa sam files.

 *--parse-only*: Prepare your own Bowtie2 file (--bowtie2_file) and BWA file (--bwa_file).
-You can also use your preferred paramters when running Bowtie2 and BWA:
+You can also use your preferred parameters when running Bowtie2 and BWA:
 ```
 bowtie2 -x genome_bowtie2_index -U reads.fq -S bowtie2_end_to_end.sam
 samtools view -b -f 4 bowtie2_end_to_end.sam | samtools bam2fq - > bowtie2_end_to_end_unmapped_reads.fq #To removed end-to-end mapped reads